Read the Early Release free.

 Know when to use single agents versus multi-agent systems, apply proven orchestration patterns, and prevent hallucination propagation across pipelines.

-What you'll walk away with
+What you'll walk away with.

 The AI-Native Engineer

-From Tools to Agents
+From LLMs to Agents

 Model Context Protocol